-When will your baby's first pearly white start to poke through?
-Most babies get their first tooth at around 6 months, but your child's chompers may appear as early as 3 months or as late as 14, depending on such factors as when Mom and Dad started sprouting teeth and whether or not your baby was a preemie (preemies tend to teethe on the late side).
+When do babies start teething?
+Most babies get their first tooth at around 6 months, but your child's chompers may appear as early as 3 months or as late as 14, depending on such factors as when Mom and Dad started sprouting teeth and whether or not your baby was a preemie (preemie babies tend to teethe on the late side).
 How babies experience teething can vary widely, too.
-Some have teething symptoms -- such as excessive drooling and crankiness -- weeks before a tooth actually emerges, while others show no signs at all.
+Some have teething symptoms—such as excessive drooling and fussiness—weeks before a tooth actually emerges, while others show no signs at all.

 - 6 months: lower central incisors